gnutls/gnutls/CONTRIBUTING.md

 Internal structures should not be exported.
 Especially pointers to internal data.
 Doing so harms future reorganization/rewrite of subsystems.

-All exported functions must be listed in libgnutls.map.in in order to be exported.
+All exported functions must be listed in libgnutls.map.in, in order to be exported.